 Cattle return to Petersham Meadows in 400 year old tradition

-From April 6 Petersham Meadows welcomes its summer residents; a herd of 18 Belted Galloway cattle provided by Surrey Wildlife Trust.
+From April 6 Petersham Meadows welcomes its summer residents; a small herd of Belted Galloway cattle provided by Surrey Wildlife Trust.

 Grazing has been used to keep the meadows in shape for over 400 years, and it’s still used today as the most environmentally friendly way to maintain this historic landscape.
 The National Trust has been the caretaker of Petersham Meadows since 2010, paying the very handsome rent of a posy of wild flowers to the Mayor of Richmond each year.